honggzb/Study-General/Interview/react interview.md

 ## State vs props

 ```
                           state                           |    props
-an object that holds some information that may change over the lifetime of the component | inputs to components
+an object that holds some information that may change     | inputs to components
+over the lifetime of the component                        | pass data to child component
-used for internal communication inside a component                                       | pass data to child component
+used for internal communication inside a component        | props.reactProp
-useState()                                                                               | props.reactProp;
+useState()                                                |
 ```

 ## The Virtual DOM (VDOM)